-Author: Vicki L. Searcy, Vice President, Client Success Services and Consulting and Kelly H. Kaechele, Senior Director, Client Sales at VerityStream
+Author: Vicki L. Searcy, Vice President of Consulting and Kelly H. Kaechele, Senior Associate Vice President, Client Sales at VerityStream

 The Affordable Care Act (ACA) has changed the way hospitals operate.
 The changes have been sweeping, and have resulted in significant shifts in everything from reimbursement and revenue cycles, to clinical operations and required IT infrastructure.
 If you work in a CVO or MSO and feel fatigued by your credentialing, privileging, and enrollment processes – we’re not surprised.

 A massive amount of newly insured individuals and an increase in the number of people who qualify into the Medicaid/Medicare system has led to a dramatic rise in the volume of healthcare services that hospitals and providers need to cover.
 Healthcare systems are growing to service the surge in insured individuals and gain more control over the patient lifecycle.
 Mergers and acquisitions are common as organizations look to build market share and reduce their costs.
 And, all the growth has created a fierce competition for talent.
 Bottomline – today’s CVOs and MSOs are being forced to manage more employed positions than ever before which translates into increased pressure to credential and enroll providers and to do so fast!

 As the business has changed, the roles of CVOs and MSOs have expanded.
 Where your organizations once operated as stand-alone departments that managed and maintained your own databases, today the introduction of electronic records means everyone is looking closely at provider data.
 CVOs and MSOs must interface with a host of new entities including Providers, the IT Team and Executive Leaders.
 In many cases, your organizations are also being asked to work more closely with enrollment or absorb those responsibilities completely.